Q: What is included in the ID Camp fee?

 Q: Who are the Regional Staff Coaches?

-A: The ODP Regional II coaching staff are some of the top high level licensed coaches, including college coaches, within the Midwest Region.
+A: The ODP Regional coaching staff are some of the top high level licensed coaches, including college coaches, within the East Region.

 Q: Will there be college coaches there?

 A: Yes.
-Some of the Regional staff coaches are current college coaches.
+Many of the Regional staff coaches are current college coaches.

 Q: What type of supervision is provided for the players during ID Camp?